ArchAngel2190/Discord.Bot/README.md

  - [x] Channel-Specific Responses: Use the /toggleactive command to disable the bot in specific channels.
  - [x] Secure Credential Management: Protect your credentials with environment variables.
  - [x] Web Access: Internet-enabled LLM to allow for current awareness.
+ - [x] NEW!
+Voice-Enabled: The bot will check to see if the author is in a voice channel.
+If they are, the bot will attempt to join and speak the text using ElevenLabs API.
+(An ElevenLabs subscription is required for this.)

 ## Additional configurations ⚙️